Kuuak/action-email/README.txt

 == Installation ==

 1. Upload `email-template.zip` to the `/wp-content/plugins/` directory
+2. Run `composer install` in the `/wp-content/plugins/email-template/` to install dependencies.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==